-Last year, Needham helped the Buckeyes advance to their fourth-consecutive NCAA Tournament after tying for third in the Big Ten with a 6-2-3 conference record.
+In 2018, Needham helped the Buckeyes advance to their fourth-consecutive NCAA Tournament after tying for third in the Big Ten with a 6-2-3 conference record.
 Seven Buckeyes garnered Big Ten postseason honors, headlined by 2018 Big Ten Goalkeeper of the Year Devon Kerr.
 Kerr was joined by Izzy Rodriguez as a first team All-Big Ten selection while Sarah Roberts garnered second team All-Big Ten honors.
 Kayla Fischer, Emaly Vatne and Talani Barnett each earned Big Ten All-Freshman team laurels while Alyssa Baumbick was the Buckeyes’ Big Ten Sportsmanship Award honoree.
 Rodriguez earned first team United Soccer Coaches All-North Region honors, while Kerr was the second team all-region goalkeeper.

 Needham amassed 45 wins in his six years in Kingston, helping Rhode Island to the Atlantic 10 Tournament in 2014, marking their first appearance since 2006.
 During Needham’s tenure, a pair of Rams garnered All-Atlantic 10 honors while three players were named to the conference’s all-rookie team.
 This past season, goalkeeper Katie Nickles flourished under Needham’s watch, posting a 0.98 goals-against average to go along with seven clean sheets.